 3. Who did you most connect with at camp?

 Don’t freak out, but the kids your kids connect with, may not be a kid from the youth group.
 In a large camp kids get to meet kids from all over.
-This is does not mean they do not like their youth group, it just means they enjoyed being around some other people who happen to not be in our youth group.
+This does not mean they do not like their youth group, it just means they enjoyed being around some other people who happen to not be in our youth group.
 Asking your kids who they connected with will tell you if they made new friends or renewed old friendships.

 4. Do you feel like you should start or re-new any spiritual practices that will strengthen your relationship with God?
 (Prayer, Bible reading, worship time, sharing their faith, etc.)